-I believe that Jesus died for all of my sins; past, present, and future and that I will go to heaven because i have asked Him into my heart, asked for forgiveness, and help and I believe he was God’s son, died on the cross, and was resurrected and because of this, he paid the price for me.
-I can’t lose my salvation.
-I am very concerned, however, about my husband’s views, and that he is teaching them to others, including our daughter.
+I believe that that I will go to heaven because Jesus died for all of my sins; past, present, and future, and I have asked asked for His forgiveness.
+I believe he was God’s son, died on the cross, and was resurrected and because of this, he paid the price for me.
+I am very concerned about my husband’s views, and that he is teaching them to others, including our daughter.
 Please help me with this.

-A. People who teach a conditional salvation have misunderstood several things.
+People who teach a conditional salvation have misunderstood several things.
 The first is the nature of time.
-Hebrews 10:12 says that the Lord’s sacrifice was done once but that it covered all of time, past present and future.
-The first part of Verse 14 says that this sacrifice,this one event, made us perfect forever, confirming a similar thought in 2 Cor.
+Hebrews 10:12-14 says that the Lord’s sacrifice was offered once but that it covered all of time, past present and future.
+It says that by this ones sacrifice He has made us perfect forever, confirming a similar thought in 2 Cor.
 5:17-21.
 The old has gone, the new has come.
 God now chooses to see us not as we are but as we will be, as righteous as He is.

 And that brings me to the second thing, the nature of sin.
 Sin is a terminal illness.
 A resurrection body is the only cure.
-While on Earth believers are in remission but the illness hasn’t left us.
-It can flare up at any time.
+While on Earth believers are in remission because of the Lord’s shed blood, but the illness hasn’t left us.
 It only takes a surface reading of the Sermon on the Mount (Matt.
-5-7) to understand that even our thoughts of anger, envy, or lust condemn us forever.
-If we could prevent ourselves from sinning, God wouldn’t have had to die for us.
-But knowing that we couldn’t He first died for our sins and then prescribed a remedy for our re-occurrences, 1 John 1:9.
-It’s there so we can restore ourselves to righteousness, and there’s no limit on its use.
+5-7) to understand that even our thoughts of anger, envy, or lust condemn us.
+We may be able to prevent ourselves from acting on our sinful desires, but without the blood of Jesus it would only take one unguarded thought to spoil everything forever.
+Who among us has not had even one sinful thought sine being saved?